Welcome

 • Applicants must decide on the company name, registered office, first directors, initial share capital structure, and PSCs before applying.

-• Companies can adopt Model Articles, amended Model Articles, or bespoke Articles.
+• Companies can adopt Model Articles, amended Model Articles, or bespoke Articles; entrenchment is possible if notified.

 • The Certificate of Incorporation legally establishes the company as a separate entity from its date of issue.

-• Promoters are generally personally liable for pre-incorporation contracts under s 51 CA 2006.
+• Promoters are generally personally liable for pre-incorporation contracts under s 51 CA 2006, so novation or new contracts are needed after incorporation.

-• Numerous administrative steps are required immediately post-incorporation, often addressed at the first board meeting.
+• Numerous administrative steps are required immediately post-incorporation, often addressed at the first board meeting (including registers, accounts, and confirmation statements).

 Key Terms and Concepts